pderop/reactor-netty-httpclient-benchmarks/README.md

 ## known issues:

-wWen using too much concurrent streams (like 100), sometimes with workstealing enabled, for the Post2 scenario we can get the following exceptions in the backend when using work stealing:
+Wen using too much concurrent streams (like 100), sometimes with workstealing enabled, for the **Post2** scenario we can get the following exceptions in the backend when using work stealing:
-Work Around: run Gatling with -Dh2.concurrency=50
+Work Around: run Gatling with **-Dh2.concurrency=50** (On GCP, using h2.concurrency=100 works, but not on localhost, or on slow networks.
+By default, the h2.concurrency is set to 50).

 ```
 14:57:52.480 [reactor-http-nio-10] WARN  i.n.channel.DefaultChannelPipeline - An exceptionCaught() event was fired, and it reached at the tail of the pipeline.
 It usually means the last handler in the pipeline did not handle the exception.